Low Earth Orbit Satellites (LEOs)

 using small, unobtrusive, omni-directional antennae.

-Figure 1 - LEO Satellite Cell Structure The reduced path length (the distance between a terminal and a LEO) of a geo-stationary compared to a LEO satellite is the prime reason LEO systems can get away
+The reduced path length (the distance between a terminal and a LEO) of a geo-stationary compared to a LEO satellite is the prime reason LEO systems can get away

 with smaller terrestrial equipment.
 A geo-stationary satellite is positioned at a fixed distance from the Earth of 36,000km, while LEOs orbit at an altitude of less than 900km.
 The path loss is